-This extension allows a client to modify either or both of the bounding or clip regions by specifying new regions that combine with the default regions.
-These new regions are called the client bounding region and the client clip region.
+This extension allows a client to modify any combination of the bounding, clip or input regions by specifying new regions that combine with the default regions.
+These new regions are called the client bounding region, the client clip region and the client input region.
 They are specified relative to the origin of the window and are always defined by offsets relative to the window origin (that is, region adjustments are not required when the window is moved).
 Three mechanisms for specifying regions are provided: a list of rectangles, a bitmap, and an existing bounding or clip region from a window.
 This is modeled on the specification of regions in graphics contexts in the core protocol and allows a variety of different uses of the extension.